Level 2: Italian Wine Professional™ (IWP)

 What else is included in the course?

-The Italian Wine Professional course also includes live and recorded webinars that students can watch to learn more about the course itself or specific topics within the course.
-The online course has a forum where students answer questions, support each other in their studies, and post their own discoveries and experiences.
+The Italian Wine Professional online course also includes live and recorded webinars that students can watch to learn more about the course itself or specific topics within the course.
+There is a forum where students answer questions, support each other in their studies, and post their own discoveries and experiences.
 The forum is monitored by an instructor who can respond to questions or correct inaccurate information that the cohort members themselves cannot answer.
 Quizzes and a practice IWP exam are included as well.

 Is there any wine tasting involved?

 Tasting Italian wines during the course is strongly encouraged, but not required.
-As an online course, students will normally need to source the wines themselves, either from work if employed in the wine trade or from a good wine retailer.
+The live classes feature a broad range of exemplar Italian wines throughout the course.
+In the online course, students will normally need to source the wines themselves, either from work if employed in the wine trade or from a good wine retailer.
 A list of suggested wine categories to acquire is included in the course materials.
 Those in the U.S. without access to a good selection of Italian wines can purchase sets of wines from Wine.com that are specifically chosen to accompany the course, with a 10% discount and free shipping.
 Students write up their tasting notes and share them with others in their cohort through the course forum, allowing others to learn about wines that they have not had the opportunity to taste.
 However, there is no tasting component to the final exam.

 What is the student presentation element of the course, and do I have to do one?